Safety at schools

 Other safety issues

-Will social distancing be practiced in school buildings?
+Will social distancing still be practiced in schools?

 Will there be building response teams in school buildings this year?
 What should I do if my school does not have a team?